norhe/vault-transit-rewrap-example/README.md

 ##### Caveats

 This application was written primarily to demonstrate a process in Vault.
 I am not a professional .NET developer and as such their may be issues with the application.
 If you choose to use any of this code please do so with care.

+This application has only been tested on Linux running .NET Core 2.0.